ring-clojure/ring-codec/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    ring/ring-codec {:mvn/version "1.2.0"}

+Or to your Leiningen project file:

     [ring/ring-codec "1.2.0"]